weberel/tide-clock/README.md

 # Tide Clock

 A battery-powered e-paper display showing tide times.
 Configurable for any coastal location.
+This device does not need an internet or bluetooth connection as all data is calculated on the device itself from a given time and location.
+Thanks to the display type and slow refreshrate with long sleep cycles this device can operate on two AA-batteries for at least 3 years.

 ![Tide Clock](img.jpg)